gods-mack/face-Detection_project/README.md

 # face-Detection_project
-here we implementing face detection application using Python OpenCV Library
+here, we implementing face detection application using Python OpenCV Library
 # get Started
   To run this application run faceDetection.py file to run :